-The root directory is the top-most part of your Mac’s file system, storing essential directories and files.
+The root directory is the topmost part of your Mac’s file system, storing essential directories and files.
 Many of these files and folders are hidden because they shouldn’t be tampered with.
 That said, only if you know what they are doing, this page on how to go to the root directory in Mac will help you safely get through the process.

 If you are just switching to MacBook or have one or more things to do that requires you to access the root directory, then this is the right place for you.
-The process is super easy, but you have to be extra careful not to tamper with any important file that can alter your pc performance.
+However, the process is super easy, but you have to be extra careful not to tamper with any important file that can alter your pc performance.